ambsenyestudi/aspnetCoreAuthenticationFromNoobToPro/Docs/Password.md

     return PasswordHasher.VerifyHashedPassword(user, hash, password);
 }
 ```
-The store of the preceding method is simpley casting the user store to userpassword store (at about line 2591)
+The store of the preceding method is simply casting the user store to userpasswordstore (at about line 2591)
 ```
 private IUserPasswordStore<TUser> GetPasswordStore()
 {